SDf-Sd/AlternateInput/README.md

 With Godot 4.x now using SDL3 the current approach of using `hidapi` to "steal" the gamepad is no longer necessary.
 With SDL3, the setup for the Joycon controllers can be handled by SDL functions but the gyroscope/accelerometer packets would still need to have calculations done to find the actual rotation.
 I may look into this in the future and update the repo.

+Seems that it has already worked its way into the engine itself https://github.com/godotengine/godot/pull/111679.

 [Video of AlternateInput once working](https://youtu.be/57ZWgvWNzpE)
 # AlternateInput